Best Dental Insurance 2017

 |3||Delta Dental||Customer Service, Plan Options|

-Most dental insurance plans have coverage that breaks down into four distinct classes, based on the necessity, severity and complexity of the work needed.
-Your portion of the cost of dental care depends on which class the procedure is categorized as by your insurance provider.
+Most dental insurance coverage breaks down into four distinct classes, based on the necessity, severity and complexity of the work needed.
+Your portion of the cost depends on which class the procedure is categorized as by your insurance provider.
 Outlining dental insurance coverage can be confusing, because a dental procedure may be considered Class I under one provider’s policies, but be considered a Class II or III by another.
 Let’s take a look at how these service classes usually break down.

 Class I (Preventive Care): This would include basic preventive dental care measures, such as periodic exams, general cleaning, deep cleaning, X-rays, sealants (sometimes dependent upon age), and fluoride treatments.
 This type of care is 100% covered by most insurance providers, and usually includes up to two visits per year.

 Class II (Basic Procedures): Common examples of Class II procedures would be fillings, tooth extractions, root canals, anesthesia and periodontics (gum disease treatment).
-However, root canals for example are considered a Class III procedure by about half of the Top 10 companies, so if you are prone to certain dental issues, it’s critical to make sure you know how that particular treatment is covered.
-How much of the cost will be covered also depends on the provider and how the procedure is categorized, but basic procedures are commonly 80% covered (after the deductible) by the insurance company.
+However, root canals are considered a Class III procedure by about half of the Top 10 companies, so if you are prone to certain dental issues, it’s critical to make sure you know how that particular treatment is covered.
+How much of the cost will be covered also depends on the provider and how the procedure is categorized, but basic procedures are commonly covered 80% by the insurance company (after the deductible).

 Class III (Major Procedures): Common major procedures would be crowns, bridges, dentures (partial or complete), extensive oral surgeries, and any necessary implants.
-But again, some of these could be classified as Class II, depending on the plan or insurance provider.
+Again, some of these could be classified as Class II, depending on the plan or insurance provider.
 Major procedures are usually 50% covered by insurance.

 Class IV (Orthodontia): Orthodontic care involves the use of devices, such as braces, to correct abnormalities of the teeth and jaw.
 This type of coverage is highly variable by provider, and there is usually an age limit in place (commonly, dependents age 19 and younger are eligible).
 Check with specific insurance companies for more information on orthodontia coverage.

-Another important factor to research would be any benefit limits on the insurance.
-With both high and low-end dental plans, there is almost always an annual maximum payout per-person, per-benefit period (usually January through December).This means that once the maximum amount has been reached, any additional dental care costs will need to be paid out of pocket until the begining of the new policy year.
-The annual maximum varies based on the provider and the plan you select.
-The common range is about $1,000 to $1,500.
-Many companies offer multiple plans, and the plans with higher premiums tend to also have higher annual maximum payouts.
+Another important factor to research are the benefit limits on the insurance.
+With both high and low-end dental plans, there is almost always an annual maximum payout per-person, per-benefit period (usually January through December).This means that once the maximum amount has been reached, any additional dental care costs must be paid out of pocket until the beginning of the new policy year.
+The annual maximum varies based on the provider and the plan you select, but it’s commonly between $1,000 to $1,500.
+Many companies offer multiple plans, and the plans with higher premiums also tend to have higher annual maximum payouts.

 Dental insurance providers also usually have waiting periods in effect for coverage.
-Most of the Top 10 insurance companies have no waiting period for Class I, or preventive dental care.
+Most of the Top 10 insurance companies have no waiting period for preventive, Class I care.
 A 12-month waiting period for coverage on Class III procedures is common, but many companies also have waiting periods before Class II coverage takes effect, usually ranging from three to six months.
 However, a few companies have no waiting periods at all.

 Dental Health Maintenance Organization (DHMO): A DHMO tends to be a lower-cost benefits and insurance plan.
 You are required to choose one dentist or dental facility as your primary care provider, and you must choose from in-network providers only.
 A typical DHMO plan doesn’t have any deductibles or maximums.
 You pay a fixed dollar amount for any covered treatment, which is a copay.
 However, if the procedure is not covered by a copay, you are responsible for all of the cost.
 All care must be administered by your primary care provider, otherwise the procedure won’t be covered.
 If you take good care of your teeth and don’t need to use insurance very often, this is often the most cost-effective plan because you pay lower premiums and don’t have to pay a deductible.
-However, should something drastic and unexpected happen to your teeth, you could be stuck with the entire bill.
+However, should you have a dental emergency, you could be stuck with the entire bill.